biggest ai breakthroughs

 After a period of radio silence from artificial intelligence, while the world embraced smartphones, tablets, and accessible internet at home in the early 2010s, AI took the world by storm again with the launch of Apple’s AI-wired Voice Assistant, Siri.
 Siri’s voice recognition engine uses advanced machine learning algorithms to function, with its original American, British and Australian voice actors recording their respective voices in 2005.

-Many praised Siri’s ability to process and decipher the casual language and deliver specific and accurate results from questions and commands, which is something AI assistants had previously struggled with.
+Many praised Siri’s ability to process and decipher casual language and deliver specific and accurate results from questions and commands, which is something AI assistants had previously struggled with.
 Today, Siri is one of the most high-profile applications of machine learning.
-Along with Google’s Assistant, Microsoft’s Cortana, and Amazon’s Alexa, Siri changed the way people interact with their devices forever
+Along with Google’s Assistant, Microsoft’s Cortana, and Amazon’s Alexa, Siri changed the way people interact with their devices forever.

 Self-driving Cars hit the road – 2018